Dark and luminous mass components of Omega Centauri with stellar kinematics: Density profiles

 The NFW model is restricted to describe cuspy density profiles; we have checked that the assumption of a centrally-cored profile, such as a Burkert model~\citep{1995ApJ...447L..25B}, does not affect our conclusions.
 As we found no difference in our results between an NFW or Burkert profile, we stick with the NFW model for our fiducial analysis.

 In order to utilize the NFW density profiles with CJAM described above, we must fit the density profile to a sum of Gaussian components.
 To fit Gaussian components to our NFW density profiles, we use the MGE fitting method described in~\citet{2002MNRAS.333..400C}.
 The parameters which describe these Gaussian curves, namely the density and the characteristic width of the curve, are used to build upon the MGE description of the mass density profile of~\wcen.
 The MGE fitting method allows for the density profile to be fit by an arbitrary number of Gaussians.
 For our analysis, we fix to six Gaussian components, as this number provides an optimal balance between speed of calculation and accuracy of the fit.
 The typical residuals we find in our fits are $\lesssim 10\%$.
 Figure \ref{fig:mgefit} shows an example of using MGE fitting on an NFW profile over the radial range of the HST data (described below) with a~\vmax~of 20 km/s and an~\rmax~of 0.32 pc, which as we show later are typical values for these parameters from our analysis.
 The NFW profile has an infinite mass, and therefore ultimately cannot fully describe a physical density profile.
 Further, the $\sim r^{-3}$ fall-off in the outer region of the halo does not account for tidal stripping, which has almost certainly occurred for the case of~\wcen.
-To account for these effects, we compare the NFW distribution to an exponential cut-off distribution.
+To account for these effects, we compare the NFW distribution to a Gaussian distribution.
 This distribution is described by the addition of a single Gaussian component, given by~\citet{2013MNRAS.436.2598W}:

 Here, as for the case of the stellar distribution, $M$ is the total mass of the dark component, $\sigma$ is the Gaussian width, and $q$ is the projected flattening ratio which we take to be $1$ (the spherical distribution case).
-We compare the results of the NFW case to the exponential case in section~\ref{sec:results}.
+We compare the results of the NFW case to the Gaussian case in section~\ref{sec:results}.
 In the limit of small $\sigma$, this distribution may be used to model a central IMBH.
+Moreover, we choose this density profile for its simplicity to implement within CJAM and its capability to test an extended dark component as well as the case of an IMBH.